dsagman/picat/picat.md

 # TODO

 - accumulator for base case
-- length is not a constraint, but sum [1: X in …] is
 - $ means literal
-- =>? opposite of prolog !, but we also have ! (!)
-- term vs string
-- “” vs ‘’ string (check this one)
 - 2d array notation. link to rosetta code
 - time and time2
 - Add solver arguments maybe?